pnhowe/MCP/docs/stages.rst

     echo 2.3

-- <target>-blueprints. test-blueprints, doc-blueprints, dpkg-blueprints, rpm-blueprints, respkg-blueprints, resource-blueprints: echo a list of resource types that are used for the target( test, doc, dpkg, rpm, respkg, resource) to run on.
+- <target>-blueprints. test-blueprints, doc-blueprints, dpkg-blueprints, rpm-blueprints, respkg-blueprints, resource-blueprints: echo a list of resource types that are used for the target (test, doc, dpkg, rpm, respkg, resource) to run on.

 examples::

   test-blueprints:
-    echo ubuntu-bionic
+    echo ubuntu-bionic-base

   dpkg-blueprints:
-    echo ubuntu-bionic
+    echo ubuntu-focal-base

 - auto-builds: echo a list of builds that are automatically built when changes to the dependencies are detected, these can still be manually requested.
 A <build>-depends is required to tell MCP what triggers the build.